22 Derivatives

 \[ g(a+h) = g(a) + g'(a)h + \epsilon_g(h) h = g(a) + h', \]

-\[\begin{align*} f(g(a+h)) - f(g(a)) &= f(g(a) + g'(a)h + \epsilon_g(h)h) - f(g(a)) \\ &= f(g(a)) + f'(g(a)) (g'(a)h + \epsilon_g(h)h) + \epsilon_f(h')(h') - f(g(a))\\ &= f'(g(a)) g'(a)h + f'(g(a))(\epsilon_g(h)h) + \epsilon_f(h')(h'). \end{align*}\]
+Where \(h' = (g'(a) + \epsilon_g(h))h \rightarrow 0\) as \(h \rightarrow 0\) will be used to simplify the following: \[ \begin{align*} f(g(a+h)) - f(g(a)) &= f(g(a) + g'(a)h + \epsilon_g(h)h) - f(g(a)) \\ &= f(g(a)) + f'(g(a)) (g'(a)h + \epsilon_g(h)h) + \epsilon_f(h')(h') - f(g(a))\\ &= f'(g(a)) g'(a)h + f'(g(a))(\epsilon_g(h)h) + \epsilon_f(h')(h'). \end{align*} \]

 Rearranging:

-\[\begin{align*} f(g(a+h)) &- f(g(a)) - f'(g(a)) g'(a) h\\ &= f'(g(a))\epsilon_g(h)h + \epsilon_f(h')(h')\\ &=(f'(g(a)) \epsilon_g(h) + \epsilon_f(h') (g'(a) + \epsilon_g(h)))h \\ &=\epsilon(h)h, \end{align*}\]
+\[ \begin{align*} f(g(a+h)) &- f(g(a)) - f'(g(a)) g'(a) h\\ &= f'(g(a))\epsilon_g(h)h + \epsilon_f(h')(h')\\ &=(f'(g(a)) \epsilon_g(h) + \epsilon_f(h') (g'(a) + \epsilon_g(h)))h \\ &=\epsilon(h)h, \end{align*} \]

 where \(\epsilon(h)\) combines the above terms which go to zero as \(h\rightarrow 0\) into one.
 This is the alternative definition of the derivative, showing \((f\circ g)'(a) = f'(g(a)) g'(a)\) when \(g\) is differentiable at \(a\) and \(f\) is differentiable at \(g(a)\).